 Heidi U. Heinrichs

-Heidi Heinrichs is head of the "Energy Potentials and Supply Pathways" group at the Institute of Energy and Climate Research (IEK) at Forschungszentrum Jülich GmbH.
+Heidi Heinrichs is head of the "Energy Potentials and Supply Pathways" group at the Institute of Energy and Climate Research - Techno-economic Systems Analysis (IEK-3) at Forschungszentrum Jülich GmbH.
 Her professional focus is energy system analysis, currently with a focus on the global energy system.
 She received the ERC Starting Grant from the European Research Council for the project "Material Realizable Energy Transformation - Navigating the Material Bottlenecks of a Carbon-Neutral Energy System" (MATERIALIZE).
 Her focus is on security of supply for Germany and Europe.
 In this interview, Heidi Heinrichs gives us insights into the complexity of her research and its benefits for the energy transition.

 What are you currently working on?